 - A good choice for dogs with multiple food allergies

 #2) Blue Buffalo Basics Limited Ingredient Diet

-If you prefer wet dog food or like to mix wet dog food with dry for picky eaters, Blue Buffalo Basics formula is the first place to look.
+If you prefer wet dog food or like to mix wet dog food with dry for picky eaters, the Blue Buffalo Basics formula is the first place to look.
 The formula is made specifically for dogs with allergies and sensitive stomachs.
-It contains no chicken, beef, dairy, eggs, corn, wheat or soy, which are the exact ingredients you want to avoid until you know for sure what’s causing your schnauzer’s skin allergies.
+It contains no chicken, beef, dairy, eggs, corn, wheat, or soy, which are the exact ingredients you want to avoid until you know for sure what’s causing your schnauzer’s skin allergies.

 More importantly, the food contains all the most essential ingredients for your dog’s health, including real turkey, lamb, or duck along with flaxseed for a healthy dose of Omega 3 & 6 fatty acids for healthier skin & coat.
 Aside from the core ingredients, there are no artificial flavors or preservatives to worry about.

 Lastly, you may also want to consider trying Blue Buffalo Basics dry kibble to mix with the wet variety or to feed your dog after testing how well the wet food agrees with your schnauzer.
 For mini schnauzers, Blue Buffalo makes single-serving Basics Cups that are great for identifying which proteins agree with your dog.

 - One of the most basic formulas on the market

 - Single-protein formulas allow you to pinpoint which protein sources agree with your schnauzer

 - Multiple flavors, and it’s available in both wet, dry, and single-serving cups

 - The wet variety is good for getting picky eaters to eat dry kibble